rauhs/klang/README.md

 * Central hub to push all log messages in your client app
 * Define multiple tabs that filter only the messages that you're interested in.
-* Filter exactly what you want in a tab with transducers (for instance: "wait for event X, then display the next 10 events")
+* Filter exactly what you want in a tab with transducers (allows things like:
+  "wait for event X, then show the next 10 events")
 * Enter a search term to find log messages
 * Pausing the UI in case of many logs arriving.
 This will not discard the logs but buffer them.